-In 1997 in Iceland the world’s first ever phallological museum opened its doors – basically, a museum dedicated to penises (phallus word comes from the ancient Greek word φαλλός which means penis).
-It took the world only 20+ years for having something equivalent for the vaginas; one of the most amazing human organs ever!
+In 1997 in Iceland the world’s first-ever phallological museum opened its doors – basically, a museum dedicated to penises (phallus word comes from the ancient Greek word φαλλός which means penis).
+It took the world only 20+ years for having something equivalent for the vagina too; one of the most amazing human organs ever!
 But this recently changed!
-A few months ago, the gap got covered thanks to some fabulous ladies who took the extra mile to open the first Vagina Museum worldwide.
+In 2019, the gap got covered thanks to some fabulous people who took the extra mile to open the first Vagina Museum worldwide.
 Of course, this could have happened only in one city: London my friends!
 I managed to visit it a little while back so let’s talk about everything you need to know about the Vagina Museum in London and if it’s worth visiting!

 Where exactly is the Vagina Museum?

-The Vagina Museum is located inside the Camden Stables market.
-The location choice was indeed a very wise one for such an idea as Camden is one of the most alternative and underground London neighbourhoods.
-It is also the perfect match for tourists in London since most of the London itineraries include Camden Town anyway!
-Unfortunately, the area slowly loses its character and it’s turning too touristy but this is going to be the topic of another post!
+When The Vagina Museum opened its doors, it was located inside the Camden Stables market.
+The location choice was indeed a very wise one for such a concept, as Camden is (or at least used to be) one of the most alternative and underground London neighborhoods.
+It was also the perfect match for tourists in London since most of the London itineraries include Camden Town anyway!
+However, during the pandemic years, the museum was forced to remain closed and it re-opened in 2022 in Bethnal Green, another hippie neighborhood but far from being as popular as Camden Town.

 How to Reach the Vagina Museum